ninewise/dissertation/introduction/chapter.md

 samples.
 This has several advantages.
 First, the cultivation of samples takes time.
 Second, cultivation may skew the relative abundance of organisms in the sample.
-When extracting DNA without cultivation, the relative abundance of taxa in the data set is representative for the relative abundance of organisms in the sample.
-This allows comparative studies of environments over time or location.
+When extracting DNA without cultivation, the relative abundance of taxa in the data set is more representative for the relative abundance of organisms in the sample.
+This allows comparative studies of environments over time or location [@metabias].
 Third, many organisms cannot currently be cultivated, and as such cannot be sequenced in genomics [@locey;@rappe;@hugenholtz1998;@hoferthemi].

 ## Targeted versus Shotgun Metagenomics